Rite of Christian Initiation of Adults

 At the beginning of the Lenten season, catechumens are presented by their sponsors to the Archbishop at the Cathedral-Basilica of Saints Peter and Paul in Philadelphia and become the “elect.”
 Candidates (those already baptized in another Christian faith) are presented as well.
 The journey of faith reaches a climax during Holy Week.
 After a preparatory Evening of Spiritual Reflection early in the week, catechumens receive Baptism, Confirmation, and Eucharist at the Easter Vigil (Holy Saturday evening).
 Candidates make a profession of faith and receive Confirmation and Holy Eucharist.
 A parish celebration and social follow immediately after the Vigil.

 After reception into our Catholic faith, this is a period to reflect more deeply into the meaning of the faith at one or more additional sessions.

-At Saint Gabriel of the Sorrowful Mother parish, Father Richard J. Maisano, the pastor, directs the RCIA process assisted by several team members.
+At Saint Gabriel of the Sorrowful Mother parish, our pastor directs the RCIA process assisted by several team members.
 New team members are most welcome.
 Catholics, who desire an updated understanding of our faith, are also welcome to participate in this process.
 Prospective team members and inquirers are welcome to contact Father Anthony via telephone (610-268-0296) or by e-mail AJD@kennett.net.